julenbhy/Jetson_Benchmarking/README.md

     pip install --upgrade pip
     pip install -r requirements.txt
    ```
-> ⚠️ This should install the correct PyTorch version from NVIDIAs repository.
+> ⚠️ This requirements.txt should install the correct PyTorch version from NVIDIAs repository in your new venv.
 If not, follow the above blog to manually install it.